 Press, Anchorage Daily News, Atlantic City Press, and

 many others.
-In 2,000 Paul opened the Dance Insider's bureau in Paris, dividing his time between the French capital and the Dordogne for the next 10 years.
-Since his return to the U.S. in 2010, he has walked in 21 states, added the Arts Voyager to the Dance Insider's portfolio, launched Art Investment News, made his New York stage debut in the lead role of Weston in Sam Shepard's "Curse of the Starving Class," traversed the country more times than he can count on Amtrak and Greyhound, worked as a stable boy and range chef in a horse farm on the Texas-Oklahoma border, taught theater to children in New York and Fort Worth, and is now ready to go home to France.
-He is ready to give his magazines to anyone who will help him get working papers and health insurance in France.
-To contact Paul about this or about advertising and sponsorship opportunities with the Dance Insider & Arts Voyager and Art Investment News, click here.
+In 2000 Paul opened the Dance Insider's bureau in Paris, and since then has frequently travelled to the French capital as well as the Dordogne department of SW France, also travelling to 21 states in the U.S. in his search for the best in performing and fine arts.
+He added the Arts Voyager to the Dance Insider's portfolio in 2010, and launched Art Investment News in 2012.
+Paul made his New York stage debut in the lead role of Weston in Sam Shepard's "Curse of the Starving Class" at the Barrow Group Theater in 2011, worked as a stable boy and range chef in a horse farm on the Texas-Oklahoma border in 2012, and taught theater to children in New York and Fort Worth in 2012 and 2011.
+Paul is currently trying to get back to France, which he visited regularly from 2000 through 2010.
+To contact Paul with ideas for this as well as about advertising, sponsorship, writing, and investment opportunities with the Dance Insider & Arts Voyager and Art Investment News, click here.

 HOFFMAN, Co-Founder, danced with the Metropolitan